SymfonyCasts/solid/sfcasts/srp-refactoring.md

-# SRP Refactoring
+# Refactoring for SRP

-Coming soon...

 We've identified that `UserManager::register()` handles two things that might change for different reasons.
+These are its two responsibilities: one, creating and sending a confirmation email and two, setting up the data for a user and saving it to the database.

+We're now going to follow the advice of SRP and "separate those things that change for different reasons".

+## Clarifying The Responsibility of UserManager

-These are its two responsibilities creating and sending an email or a welcome email registration email, and setting up the data for a user and saving it to the database.
-We're not going to follow one of SRPs pieces of advice, separate those things that change for different reasons.
-The first thing I want to do is rename `register()` to `create()`, or you could even, uh, name it, something like safe.
-The point is I want to make its intention clear.
-Its purpose is to set all the required data on the user object and save it to the database.
-All right, click on `register()`.
-Go to Refactor->Rename,
+The first thing I want to do is rename `register()` to `create()`... or you could use `save()`... or even rename the entire class itself.
+The point is: I want to make its intention clear: its purpose is to set all the required data on the user object and save it to the database.

-Call this `create`.
+Right click on `register()`, go to Refactor->Rename and call this `create()`.

-When I hit enter over in registration controller.
-If you're keeping track that renamed the usage there automatically,
+When I hit enter, over in `RegistrationController`, PhpStorm renamed the method there too.

+## Creating the ConfirmationEmailSender Class

-Good.
-Now let's move the email related logic into a new class in the `Service/` directory though.
-It doesn't matter where I'm going to create a new PHP class called how about `ConfirmationEmailSender`.
-This class will meet need to services the router so it can generate the link and mailer.
-Let's add a polo function `__construct()`
+Nice!
+Next, let's move the email-related logic into a new class in the `Service/` directory... though, it doesn't matter where this lives.
+Create a new PHP class called, how about, `ConfirmationEmailSender`.
+This class will need two services: the router so it can generate the link and mailer.
+Add a public function `__construct()` with those two arguments: `MailerInterface $mailer`, `RouterInterface $router`.
+I'll hit Alt + Enter and go to "Initialize properties" to create both of those properties and set them.
+We don't need this extra PHPDoc up here.

-With those two arguments,

-`MailerInterface $mailer`, `RouterInterface $router`.
-I had escape and go to Alt + Enter and go to "Initialize properties".
-And I'll initialize both those properties.
-Don't need this extra PHP dock up here anymore.
-Now we can create a public function on here called how about `send()` with a `User` object argument
+Now we can create a public function called, how about, `send()`, with a `User` object argument that will return `void`.

-That will return `void`

-For the inside of this.
-We're going to go steal all of the email related logic from `UserManager`.
-So the `$confirmationLink` in `$confirmationEmail` I'll delete those things.
+For the inside of this, let's go steal all of the email-related logic from `UserManager`.
+So... copy the `$confirmationLink` and `$confirmationEmail` parts... delete those... and paste.
+And... yes PhpStorm: I definitely want you to import those `use` statements for me.

-When I, PHPStorm asked me if I want to import a couple of use statements, I definitely do.
-And in the last piece I'm going to steal is the actual sending of the email, which we will put at the bottom.

-Okay.

-Very nice.
-Let's celebrate.
-Celebrate by cleaning things up and `UserManager`.
-We can now remove the last two arguments, `$router` and `$mailer`.
-I'll remove those properties as well.
-And then we can remove a couple of you statements up on top.
-Perfect.
-Now let's see who should be responsible for creating and setting the confirmation token on the user?
-I'm not exactly sure, but I have a useful trick when in doubt invert the question who should not be responsible for creating the token, that's a bit easier.
+The last line we need to steal is the `$mailer->send()` line.
+Paste that into the new class.

+Very nice!
+Let's celebrate by cleaning things up in `UserManager`: we can remove the last two arguments of the constructor - `$router` and `$mailer` - their properties... and even some `use` statements on top.

+## Who Should Generate the Confirmation Token?

+Done!
+Now... let's see... who should be responsible for creating and setting the confirmation token on the User?
+I'm... not exactly sure.
+But let's *invert* that
+question: who should *not* be responsible for creating the token?

-It probably doesn't make sense that the service that sends emails sends the email should be responsible for generating that token and saving user information to the database.
+That's a bit easier: it probably doesn't make sense for the service whose only responsibility is creating an email to *also* be responsible for generating this cryptographically-secure token and saving it to the database.
+Yes, this service *does* deal with the confirmation link... but it feels like that logic would change for very different reasons than the email itself.

-Yes, this service does deal with the confirmation link, but it really is very different, has a very different concern than saving things to the database.
-So if we discard a confirmation email sender from our options, then there's only one logical place left `UserManager::create`.
-And it makes sense.
-This method sets up new user objects with all the data they need and then save it saves them.
-You could also isolate this confirmation token creation logic into a third class.
-There's no right or wrong answer, which is what makes this stuff so tricky.
-But over optimizing, by splitting things into too many pieces is also something you do not want to do.
+So if we discard `ConfirmationEmailSender` from our options, then there's only one logical place left `UserManager::create()`.
+And... it makes sense: this method sets up new `User` objects with *all* the data they need and then saves them.
+You could *also* choose to isolate the confirmation token creation logic into a *third* class... there's no right or wrong answer, which is what makes this stuff so darn tricky!
+But over optimizing, by splitting things into *too* many pieces, is also something that we do *not* want to do.
 We'll talk more about that in the next chapter.

-Anyways, now that we've split all of our coat into two places over in `RegistrationController`, we need to call both methods.
+*Anyways*, now that we've split all of our code into two places, over in `RegistrationController`, we need to call both methods.
+Autowire a new argument into the method: `ConfirmationEmailSender $confirmationEmailSender`.
+Then, below, right after we call `$userManager->create()`, say `$confirmationEmailSender->send()` and pass in the `$user` object.

-All the wire.
-I knew argument up here for a `ConfirmationEmailSender`.
-I'll call it `$confirmationEmailSender` and then down here, right after we call `$userManager->create()` we'll call `$confirmationEmailSender->send()` in pass.
-If the `$user` object done our original feature, sending a confirmation email is now implemented in a more SRP friendly way.
-By the way,
+Done!
+Our original feature - sending a confirmation email - is now implemented in a more SRP-friendly way.

-If you don't like needing to call
+## Creating a "Takes Care of Everything" Service?

+By the way, if you *don't* like that you need to call two method whenever you're registering a new user...
+I kind of agree!
+And it's no problem: you could extract these two calls into a *new* class... maybe called `UserRegistrationHandler`.

+It's *one* responsibility would be to "orchestrate" all the tasks related to registering a user.
+This is just *one* responsibility - not many - because it's not actually *doing* any of the real work.
+So, for example, if we needed to make a change to the confirmation email... or how users are persisted to the database... neither of those would require us to need to change this new class.
+It would only change if we added some new "step" to user registration - like sending an API call to a newsletter service to add the new user.

+## Enjoying SRP: Adding the Resend Feature

-Two methods, whenever you're registering a new user, no problem.
-You can extract these two calls into a new class called maybe `UserRegistrationHandler` it's one responsibility would be to orchestrate all tasks related to registering a user.
-It wouldn't actually do that.
-Do that work as the details of persisting the user and sending a confirmation email are separate responsibilities, but it is okay to put those tasks into a single service.
-Anyways, now we can work on the new feature that our team asked us the ability to re send a confirmation email.
-You'll instantly feel how easy this is now that our code is SRP friendly.
-If you download the course code from this page, you should have a tutorial director down here with a `ResendConfirmationController` file inside.
-I'm going to copy.
-Copy that, go up to the `Controller/` directory and paste.
-This comes with the boiler plate needed to have an end point that you could post to
+*Anyways*, now that we've refactored to be SRP-compliant, we get to enjoy our hard work by *finally* adding the new feature that our team for: the ability to resend a confirmation email.

+If you download the course code from this page, you should have a `tutorial/` directory with a `ResendConfirmationController` file inside.
+Copy this, go up to the `Controller/` directory... and paste.
+This comes with the boilerplate needed for an endpoint that a user could POST to in order to resend their confirmation email.
-That

-Would resend your confirmation email, but the actual sending a confirmation mail is still a to do True.
-Remove that to do.
-We just need to auto wire, the `ConfirmationEmailSender`, and then say `$confirmationEmailSender->send($user)`
+But... the actual *sending* of that confirmation mail is still a TODO.
+Remove that comment, autowire the `ConfirmationEmailSender`... and then say `$confirmationEmailSender->send($user)`.

-It's that easy.
-I won't bother testing this, but it should work ship it most importantly, thanks to our new organization of having confirmation email sender and `UserManager`.
+It's that easy!
+I won't bother testing this... but I will repeat the words that every developer likes to say: "it should work".

-Okay,

-Mark, if for example, a marketing person did want to tweak the subject on our welcome email.
-We can make that change without messing around near code.
-That saves things to the database or hash as passwords.
-But I have more to say about SRP, like the risks of over optimizing for SRP, which violates a concept called cohesion.
-And I also think that thanks to inspiration from Dan North, there's a much easier way to think about SRP.
-I'll tell you what it is next.
+The important thing is that, thanks to our new organization of having `ConfirmationEmailSender` and `UserManager`, if, for example, a marketing person *did* want to tweak the subject on our welcome email, we can make that change without messing around near code that saves things to the database or hashes passwords.

+But...
+I have *more* that I want to say about SRP... like the risks of over-optimizing, which violates a concept called cohesion.
+I also think that, thanks to inspiration from Dan North, there's an easier way to think about SRP.
+I'll explain that all next.